-- 2.2.1 The Divisional Planning and Budget Preparation process enables an integrated approach to service and financial planning to ensure that the Key Policies and Actions (ie priorities) for each year are delivered within the budget envelope in the Medium Term Financial Strategy.
-Additionally, in February 2008, the Council agreed a paper entitled 'Vision to Reality', informed through the Divisional Planning and Budget Preparation process, which articulates the Council's ambitions at that point in time. - 2.2.2 'Vision to Reality' projects ambitions for the future (currently for 2013, 2017 and 2021) in order to inform staff and partners of the possible future direction for the Council.
-This allows partners, in particular, to be cognisant of the Council's thinking in developing their own their forward plans.
+The Divisional Planning and Budget Preparation process enables an integrated approach to service and financial planning to ensure that the Key Policies and Actions (ie priorities) for each year are delivered within the budget envelope in the Medium Term Financial Strategy.
+Additionally, in February 2008, the Council agreed a paper entitled 'Vision to Reality', informed through the Divisional Planning and Budget Preparation process, which articulates the Council's ambitions at that point in time.
+It projects ambitions for the future (currently for 2013, 2017 and 2021) in order to inform staff and partners of the possible future direction for the Council.
+This allows partners, in particular, to be cognisant of the Council's thinking in developing their own their forward plan.
 'Vision to Reality' supplements, rather than substitutes for, the Council's Corporate Plan.